Dental assistants are a vital part of every dental clinic or practice.

 - Have a GED or high school diploma, as well as 3,500 hours of proved working experience

-- Have a former CDA, or be a former graduate from a dental assisting program accredited by the CODA, or have a dental degree from a foreign country
+- Have a former CDA, or be a graduate from a dental assisting program accredited by the CODA, or have a dental degree from a foreign country

-In order to pass the CDA examination, individuals must pass its three subsections:
+To pass the CDA examination, individuals must pass its three subsections:

 - GC (General Chairside Assisting)